-- a) The chosen species must have a wide distribution to enable a comparison to be made between sites on a large scale.
-In order to facilitate interpretation of the results of the monitoring, a species with wide Mediterranean distribution is thus necessary. - b) The species must be sensitive to litter and ingest significant and sufficient amounts of it for measurements to be comparable.
+a) The chosen species must have a wide distribution to enable a comparison to be made between sites on a large scale.
+In order to facilitate the interpretation of the monitoring results, a species with a wide Mediterranean distribution is thus necessary.

+- b) The species must be sensitive to marine litter and ingest significant and sufficient amounts of it for measurements to be comparable.
 Low rates of ingestion and small amounts of ingested litter make sampling and counting difficult. - c) Ingestion and impact mechanisms must be known.
-It is, for example, important to possess basic knowledge such as duration of intestinal transit, nature of ingested objects, etc., to enable a rational interpretation of the results and an optimization of protocols.
-Interpreting data collected only on individuals that are found dead or have been placed in a care centre (turtles) can constitute bias.
-Indeed, these turtles are stranded because of an acute or chronic pathology, linked or not to direct or indirect interaction with litter (disorders of the picaappetite in animals that have been suffering for a long time).
+It is, for example, important to possess basic knowledge such as the duration of the intestinal transit, nature of ingested objects, etc., to enable a rational interpretation of the results and an optimization of protocols.
+Interpreting data collected only on individuals that are found dead or have been placed in a rescue center (turtles) can constitute a bias.
+Indeed, these turtles were stranded because of an acute or chronic pathology, linked or not to direct or indirect interaction with litter (disorders of the pica appetite in animals that have been suffering for a long time).

-Table 4 sums up the main constraints recently identified with a view to a pertinent definition of Good Environmental Status (GES) for marine turtles (Claro et al., 2014).
+Table 4 sums up the main constraints recently identified with a view to a pertinent definition of the Good Environmental Status (GES) for marine turtles (Claro et al., 2014).

-Table 4: Pertinent biological constraints and parameters for defining Good Environmental Status (GES), concerning the ingestion of litter by marine turtles (adapted from Claro et al., 2014)
+Table 4: Pertinent biological constraints and parameters for defining the Good Environmental Status (GES), concerning the ingestion of marine litter by marine turtles (adapted from Claro et al., 2014)

-Parameter/ Constraint Pertinence Considerations Possible bias Need for knowledge Sex ?
-Possible differences of feeding diet according to sex and reproductive phase (before or after egg-laying, etc.) Not much known on the influence of sex at the level of ingestion of litter (2 studies) Yes Size, development phase, population of origin Yes The level of ingestion depends on the mode of feeding which is linked to size, itself dependent on the individual's origin (Atlantic, Mediterranean) According to the structure and origin of the sampled population Yes Habitat Yes According to development phase, habitat and resources available, the individuals feed in a neritic or pelagic habitat (or both) with variable levels of concentration of litter The value of the indicator is affected by the habitat exploited by the turtles sampled in a given region Yes State of health Yes Possible differences of ingestion between individuals that died suddenly (collision, by-catch) and stranded individuals If the animals were ill for a long time before the stranding they may have excreted all or part of the ingested litter, whereas animals that died suddenly had not the time for this Yes Capacity for No Ingestion is subject to the Possible error of Characterisation moving/duration amount of litter present in the interpretation if the needed of of digestive living areas or those crossed scale for measuring biological transit during migrations.
-The the impact of litter by distribution areas movements of the turtles ingestion is not and migrations (speed, distance travelled) and correct the duration of intestinal transit are not constant .
+Parameter / Constraint Pertinence Considerations Possible bias Need for knowledge Sex ?
+Possible differences of feeding diet according to sex and reproductive phase (before or after egg-laying, etc.) Not much known on the influence of sex on the level of ingestion of marine litter (2 studies) Yes Size, development phase, origin of population Yes The level of ingestion depends on the mode of feeding which is linked to size, itself dependent on the individual's origin (Atlantic, Mediterranean) Depending on the structure and origin of the sampled population Yes Habitat Yes Depending on the development phase, habitat and resources available, the individuals feed in a neritic or pelagic habitat (or both) with variable levels of concentration of marine litter The value of the indicator is affected by the habitat exploited by the turtles sampled in a given region Yes State of health Yes Possible differences of ingestion between individuals that died suddenly (collision, by-catch) and stranded individuals If the animals were ill for a long time before the stranding they may have excreted all or part of the ingested litter, whereas animals that died suddenly did not have the time for this Yes Capacity for moving/ duration of digestive transit No Ingestion is subject to the Amount of marine litter present in the living areas or those crossed during migrations.
+The movements of the turtles (speed, distance travelled) and the duration of intestinal transit are not constant.
+Possible error of Interpretation if the scale for measuring the impact of marine litter by ingestion is not correct Characterisation Needed of biological distribution areas and migrations